-Avoid RPCs between microservices if possible – they cause cascading failures.
-If you refactor an operation out into a separate service, redesign the containing operation to be fully asynchronous.
+Avoid Remote Procedure Calls (RPCs) between microservices if possible – they cause cascading failures.
+If you refactor an operation into a separate service, redesign the containing operation to be fully asynchronous.
 Leverage the message bus to insulate services from one another so that temporary failures, redeploys, or downtime in one service don’t guarantee failures in another.

 Most developers use secure APIs to connect microservices.
 A secure API safeguards the data it processes by making sure it’s only accessible to specifically authorized applications, users, and servers.

 An iPaaS (Integration Platform as a Service) like DreamFactory can assist with the process of developing secure APIs to support a microservices architecture.
 DreamFactory’s automatic API generation tools empower you to build and publish secure APIs in minutes.

-The pluggability of a microservices application architecture allows for easier and faster application development and upgrades.
+The pluggability of a microservices application architecture allows for easier, faster application development and upgrades.
 Developers can quickly build or change a microservice, then plug it into the architecture with less risk of coding conflicts and service outages.
 Moreover, due to the independence of each microservice, teams don’t have to worry about coding conflicts, and they don’t have to wait for slower-moving projects before launching their part of the application.

-The DreamFactory iPaaS features a user-friendly, visual interface for integrating the microservices that comprise microservices-based applications.
-With DreamFactory’s automatic REST API generation tools, you can transform the time-consuming and labor-intensive task of building and publishing APIs a point-and-click process that takes only minutes.
+The DreamFactory iPaaS features a user-friendly visual interface for integrating the microservices that comprise microservices-based applications.
+With DreamFactory’s automatic REST API generation tools, you can transform the time-consuming and labor-intensive task of building and publishing APIs into a point-and-click process that takes only minutes.
 Try a free hosted trial of DreamFactory now!